pomerium/documentation/content/docs/get-started/fundamentals/core/get-started.md

 **Why is the URL insecure?**

-If you don’t provide certificates to verify the upstream service, Pomerium will generate self-signed certificates for you.
+If you don't provide certificates to verify the upstream service, Pomerium will generate self-signed certificates for you.
 Because the certificates are self-signed, your browser will throw a self-signed certificate warning.

 To bypass this warning:

 1. Click anywhere in the browser window
 2. Enter `thisisunsafe` (no spaces) and hit enter
-3. Repeat step 2 if you’re prompted with the same error
+3. Repeat step 2 if you're prompted with the same error

 Later, we will cover how to self-host Pomerium using Autocert, which will automate the process of managing certificates for your upstream services.